 Key Takeaway: You need to go way beyond the needs of Department X. This requires one-on-one sessions with the appropriate team leaders in Y and Z. You will have to understand their perspective on your product, and to do that you need to speak their language.

 These are only three scenarios requiring Cross-Functional Communication among the many we address in our CSM Bootcamp Workshop.
 The one point that I cannot emphasize strongly enough is that everyone on all of these teams – no matter how varied their roles and responsibilities – is a professional, just like you and me.
 We all have similar needs and goals, and foremost among these is our desire that the business just plain works.

 As a Customer Success Manager, you are the bridge builder.
 You have an incredible opportunity to make sure everything fits together in exactly the right way, every time.
 The magic of Cross-Functional Communication comes when you can translate the needs of one group (your customers) into the appropriate response of another (a specific team within your organization).

-Once you appreciate the value of Cross-Functional Communication and incorporate it in your interactions with clients, you’ll notice a positive effect almost immediately.
-Over time this will lead to higher recurring revenue, lower levels of churn, and a higher number of qualified referrals.
-Yet reaching benchmarks in each of these areas should not be your ultimate goal: these are all simply consequences of your Customer’s Success.
+Once you appreciate the value of Cross-Functional Communication and incorporate it into your interactions with clients, you’ll notice a positive effect almost immediately.
+Over time, this will lead to higher recurring revenue, lower levels of churn, and a higher number of qualified referrals.
+Yet, reaching benchmarks in each of these areas should not be your ultimate goal: these are all simply consequences of your Customer’s Success.